 @thesilverbrick I was the same when the DLC dropped for Scarlet and Violet, telling myself I'll pick it up at some point...and just never did.
 Sometimes DLC is just unnecessary.

 If they release a version of this game bundled with the DLC, I'll get it.
 If not, I think this is safely missable.
-The perks to usually being a Pokemon game behind is I can safely wait for this stuff to materialize lol.
-Plus, there are other fun monster collection games out there (MonHun Stories, Digimon, Cassette Beasts, etc.)
+A perk to usually being a Pokemon game behind is I can safely wait for this stuff to materialize lol.
+Plus, there are other fun monster collection games out there (MonHun Stories, Digimon, Cassette Beasts, etc.) with which I can keep myself busy in the meantime.

 There was a lot of whinging about 1000 battle grind but I just did a day of catching and then night royal and it never felt like a grind to me.